Hao Huang (pianist): Career

-“The Oekuu Shadeh of Ohkay Owingeh” in Voices from Four Directions: Contemporary Translations of the Native Literatures of North America, U of Nebraska Press 2004; “Billie Holiday and tempo rubato: Understanding rhythmic expressivity”, co-author RV Huang, in Annual Review of Jazz Studies 7, 1994; “Speaking with spirits: The Hmong Ntoo Xeeb new year ceremony”, co-author B Sumrongthong, in Asian folklore studies, 2004.
+“The Oekuu Shadeh of Ohkay Owingeh” in Voices from Four Directions: Contemporary Translations of the Native Literatures of North America, U of Nebraska Press 2004; “Billie Holiday and tempo rubato: Understanding rhythmic expressivity”, co-author Rachel V. Huang, in Annual Review of Jazz Studies 7, 1994; “Speaking with spirits: The Hmong Ntoo Xeeb new year ceremony”, co-author B Sumrongthong, in Asian folklore studies, 2004.
 Huang's scholarly work has been recognized by The Chronicle of Higher Education, The Washington Post and National Public Radio’s “Morning Edition.”

-In 2021, Hao Huang initiated and narrated the nationally acclaimed podcast about the 1871 LA Chinatown massacre (authored and produced by Micah Huang), "Blood on Gold Mountain," that reached #23 in the USA in the history category of Apple Podcasts.
+In 2020, Huang's debut play, “BUBONIC PLAGUE: Fear, Loathing and Love in San Francisco (1900, The Year of the Rat)” was premiered as a winner of the Annual New Play Competition of the Pomona College Theater Department (Play Fest).
+A year later, Hao Huang initiated and narrated the nationally acclaimed podcast about the 1871 LA Chinatown massacre (authored and produced by Micah Huang), "Blood on Gold Mountain," that reached #23 in the USA in the history category of Apple Podcasts.
 The podcast was featured on National Public Radio, the Washington Post, Spectrum News 1, the digital media outlet NowThis News, KPBS Public Media and others.
-In fall 2022, his podcast play, "坚持 Jianchi/Perseverance," registered over half a million hits on Baidu in the PRC.
-In fall 2023, he co-curated the exhibition “Remembering the Caretakers of the Land; Materials on Southern Californian and Southwest Native American Peoples” with Jennifer Martinez Wormser, Director of Denison Library in conjunction with the performance event "íyo’toróvim yaraarkokre ‘eyoo’ooxono (We the Caretakers Remember our Land)" at Scripps College.
+In fall 2022, his self-authored podcast play, "坚持 Jianchi/Perseverance," registered over half a million hits on Baidu in the PRC.

+Subsequently in fall 2023, he co-curated the exhibition “Remembering the Caretakers of the Land; Materials on Southern Californian and Southwest Native American Peoples” with Jennifer Martinez Wormser, Director of Denison Library in conjunction with the performance event "íyo’toróvim yaraarkokre ‘eyoo’ooxono (We the Caretakers Remember our Land)" at Scripps College.
 In Spring 2025, Huang co-produced and directed "Turtle Island/Abya Yala: Indigenous Lands," sponsored by the Holmes Performing Arts Fund of the Claremont Colleges.
+That spring, he also was a visiting lecturer for the Centre for Research on Slavery and Indenture (CRSI) and the Faculty of Social Sciences and Humanities (FSSH), University of Mauritius.

+In January 2026, Huang collaborated with dancer Kevin Williamson in a music + dance performance of "blue" at Odyssey Theatre in Santa Monica.